 How to Elevate Your Mindset and Think More Positively

 Yet, I do believe in the power of thought and my own ability to consistently succeed.
-I do so because profound outcomes in my life (as a result of elevated thinking and good habits) incited me to seek out science-backed research on the power of the mind.
+I do so because profound outcomes in my life and work (as a result of elevated thinking and good habits) incited me to seek out science-backed research on the power of the mind.

 These studies are encouraging because the findings are based on clinical trials that, when set up correctly, reveal repeatedly observable results on a statistically significant population.